How to Shrink Clothes (Without Damaging Them)

 Tip for Shrinking Synthetic Fabrics

-Synthetic fabrics like polyester, nylon, acrylic, spandex, and acetate are very tough and almost impossible to shrink.
+Synthetic fabrics like polyester, nylon, acrylic, and spandex are very tough and almost impossible to shrink.
 In order to shrink them just a little, they require repeated high-heat exposure over a long duration of time, which can cause major fading and wear and tear.

 How to Shrink Clothes Without a Washer and Dryer